iturdikulov/notes/Colemak_Mod-DH.md

 > known as Colemak-DH.\
 > — <cite>[Colemak Mod-DH](https://colemakmods.github.io/mod-dh/)</cite>

-On [[android]] you can use special application, which add new layout for physical keyboard: [ColemakMods/mod-dh](https://github.com/ColemakMods/mod-dh/tree/master/android).
+On [[Android]] you can use special application, which add new layout for physical keyboard: [ColemakMods/mod-dh](https://github.com/ColemakMods/mod-dh/tree/master/android).

 To temporarily switch into Colemak-DH layout use this commands (require xorg):